Python-SIP/sip/sphinx/c_api.rst

 Most of the time handwritten code should ignore the derived classes.
-The only exception is that handwritten constructor code specified using the `%MethodCode`_ directive should call the derived class's constructor (which has the same C++ signature) rather then the wrapped class's constructor.
+The only exception is that handwritten constructor code specified using the :directive:`%MethodCode` directive should call the derived class's constructor (which has the same C++ signature) rather then the wrapped class's constructor.

 Generated Exception Objects
 ---------------------------

-SIP generates a Python object for each exception defined with the `%Exception_` directive.
+SIP generates a Python object for each exception defined with the :directive:`%Exception` directive.

 These objects are named with the fully qualified exception name (i.e. including any enclosing scope) prefixed by ``sipException_``.
 For example, the type